While living with paraplegia may require major adjustments, it can also be an extremely rewarding experience.

 - Providing extra time to complete assignments

-If you have a more sedentary job, going back to work shouldn’t be too difficult.
+If you have a sedentary job, going back to work may not be much different.
 However, it is your responsibility to ask for accommodations.

 If you have a more active job and it isn’t realistic for you to return, consider meeting with your current employer and asking about other positions within the company that you might be a good candidate for.

-If you need to completely start from scratch, seek a vocational rehabilitation program to help assess your skills, provide helpful resources, and present potential job opportunities.
+If you require a career change, consider a vocational rehabilitation program to assess your skills, provide helpful resources, and present potential job opportunities.

 Learning How to Drive Again

 This will require the help of an occupational therapist who is certified in driving rehabilitation.
-They will help evaluate your functional abilities to make sure you can safely get on the road again, prescribe car adaptations, and teach you how to use them.
+They will help evaluate your functional abilities to make sure you can safely drive again, recommend car adaptations, and teach you how to use them.

 Driving with paraplegia is possible because individuals have normal upper body functions.
 As a result, they can utilize hand controls to compensate for limited mobility in the legs.